SHUBHAPRIYA95/Sorting-Algorithm-Visualization/README.md

 * O(n²) - Insertion sort

 Live link : https://shubhapriya95.github.io/Sorting-Algorithm-Visualization/
- Some technical functional problem occur with mergesort,quicksort and heapsort so skipped them and add exchange sort.
+ Some technical functional problem occur with mergesort,quicksort and heapsort so right now skipped them and update web application to add exchange sort.And i am trying to solve issue and update them.